Using conversion values

 - Click the Campaigns tab.

-- Click the Columns button above the statistics table and select "Customize columns" from the drop-down.
+- Click the Columns button above the statistics table and select "Modify columns" from the drop-down.

 - Click Conversions and then click Add next to the columns that contain data you want to see: